01binary/zeroweb/src/articles/kalman-filter.md

 ```

 See the complete Matlab and C++ examples demonstrating how to simulate a linear system in [systemid](https://github.com/01binary/systemid) companion repository.

-In the next two sections we'll look at a complete examples of Kalman filter implementation in Matlab and C++.

 ## kalman in matlab